JavaScript Function Invocation: Master 5 Techniques in 5 Minutes

 4. Using call() Function

-The call() function is a method available to all function objects in JavaScript, and it allows you to explicitly set the context (this value) during a function invocation.
+The call() function is a method available to all function objects in JavaScript.
+It allows you to explicitly set the context (this value) during a function invocation.
 Consider the following:

 function print() {